uc-mestemax/it3038c-scripts/project3/readme.md

 On the localhost:3000 fill in the two input fields on the form with the stopID and objectPosition.
 Change their values to the values you are using from the json file.
 Click submit
 ![picture 3](../images/99616770ba3930eb736c6178aaa342bc451e6b8a1d2e01d52e606c0231c7c09e.png)

+Wait up to 10 seconds and pray that (awaiting) changes to a numeric value, and that's it!

 Feel free to contact me on Teams if you need help running it!